Skip to content

 Dark Robust- Robust flavor and dark amber color

 The flavor profiles are also attributed to the natural organic substances curated from the environment in which the tree grows such as soils, tree-health, sap handling and processing, and weather.
-In the end, maple syrup grades are selected based on sugar density, flavor, and color which are all determined by the USDA grading system and so we grade the syrup we make accordingly.
+In the end, maple syrup grades are selected based on sugar density, flavor, and color.
+Grades are all determined by the USDA grading system which we utilize to grade the syrup we make accordingly.